-We use peer review in a number of ways, e.g. in external examining, external input into programme approval and periodic review and through professional accreditation.
+We use peer review in a number of ways, e.g. in external examining, external input into programme development and approval and periodic review and through professional accreditation.
 There are also internal peer review mechanisms that allow proactive discussion and engagement with colleagues via College/School/or institutional committees or panels.

 The Way Forward 2018-2023 outlines the guiding principles for the way we put this vision into practice, and includes 11 performance indicators that will help us gauge our progress.

 Our education strategy is predicated on the need for consistency and agility in the current fast moving context.
 It is underpinned by a clear vision of what a Cardiff University education and student experience offers and is focussed on key areas of activity, development and strength.

 Major policy reviews, continuous and structured development of our quality assurance and enhancement policies and procedures.

 The choice of these initiatives will often be informed by University strategic priorities, national developments and changing sectoral practice, but prospective themes may also emerge from the University’s ongoing dialogue with student representatives, the outcomes of the University’s routine quality management processes and good practice identified at College/School-level.